sjl/.plan/README.markdown

 * More [Coding Math][].
 * Poked around at some basic GGP games, which revealed some bugs and memory problems in [Bones][], so I fixed them.

+### 2016-07-10

+* Watched the "Learning Through Failure - Portico" GDC talk.
+Short but good.
+  I think the best idea in is was "players only learn through failure when they *understand* what went wrong".
+* Brain dumped some stuff about [Bones][] below.

+#### Splitting the Bones Store

+Up until now I've been writing [Bones][] as mostly a transliteration of what's in the [WAM book][].
+This means, for example, that the heap/stack are just arrays of bytes in memory.
+This made it easy to follow along with the book, but I'm at the point now where I feel like I've wrapped my head around it and am ready to move on.
+My idea for the next big step in Bones is to split the store into two separate arrays.

+The WAM store consists of "cells", each of which has a type and a value.
+For example, reference cells have a type of `REF` and their value is an index/pointer to whatever they're bound to.
+Because I wanted to pack everything into a single Lisp array, I've implemented this by storing a cell as an `(unsigned-byte 16)` with a few of the low-order bits used for a type tag.
+So to check the type of a cell, you mask off everything but the low-order bits.
+To get the value, you shift it right.

+This works, and is pretty memory-efficient, but has a couple of problems.
+First: you need to do masks and shifts all the time which are extra instructions.
+But that's probably not a really huge problem in practice -- CPUs are fast.
+The bigger issue is that because the value of a cell has to be packed into part of an `unsigned-byte`, you can basically only store integers as cell values.
+For `REF` (and `STR`) cells this is fine (they're just indexes into the store array), but for functor cells it's not ideal.
+Bones currently keeps what is essentially a symbol table to map functor/arity pairs to integers, which is really ugly.

+This is an annoying layer of indirection, but it also limits us further.
+I'd *really* like to let Bones work with arbitrary Lisp objects.
+For example, you could say something like `(fact (username sally "sal"))` and the string there would Just Work.
+You'd also get support for numerics basically for free (though I might still special-case those a bit).

+So the solution I've been rolling around in my head for a while is to split the store into two separate arrays: an array of types and an array of values.
+The types array would just store small unique integer tags, so it could be packed pretty tightly (maybe four-bit bytes for each tag).
+The values array would just be a normal Lisp `(vector t)`.
+This means each cell would be 64 bits, and you could store pointers to normal Lisp objects.

+This would let us ditch the symbol table entirely.
+Now a functor cell would just have a tag of `FUN` and the value would be a pointer directly to the Lisp symbol.
+We'd still need to handle the arity, but we can just follow every `FUN` cell with a second cell containing the Lisp fixnum for the arity.

+Crucially, SBCL (and CCL, possibly others) will still store fixnums immediately in the array, so for `REF` and `STR` cells we don't need to suffer an extra memory deref -- we've still got the index right there in the array's contiguous hunk of memory.
+And we actually don't need to deref even for functors in this new scheme; the functor values are pointers, but since we just need to compare them with `eq` and it just compares the pointers themselves.

+This also has another possible benefit: we don't need the WAM at (query) compile time.
+Currently when you compile a query you need to have the WAM object present, so Bones can shove any functors in the query inside its symbol table.
+But now we just store the functor symbols directly, so there's no need to have the WAM available at compile time.

+This means that for queries which are completely known at compile time, we can do the expensive compilation of query-to-WAM-bytecode at compile time instead of runtime with a compiler macro.
+For example: if we have something like `(defun legal-moves () (query-all (legal ?role ?move)))` we can, at Lisp compile-time, process that `(legal ?role ?move)` query into a hunk of WAM bytecode and turn it
+into: `(defun legal-moves () (query-all #<array of WAM bytecode>))`.
+Then at runtime we just load that into the query area of the code store and go -- no expensive bytecode compilation needed.

+For dynamic queries where we need to build the query at runtime (e.g. ``(defun legal-moves-for (role) (invoke-query-all `(legal ,role ?move)))``) we can't do this, unfortunately.

+So there are a bunch of benefits to splitting up the store, but of course there are also drawbacks.
+Obviously it will use more memory, but I don't care much about that.
+Popping things off the stack/heap will also become more expensive because now we need to null out references to Lisp objects when we pop them, so they can be GC'ed properly.

+It also makes another idea I've had slightly more complicated.

+#### Prolog on the GPU

+A few months back when I was thinking about topics for my upcoming master's thesis one of the things on my list was seeing if I could get my WAM queries running on the GPU using OpenGL.
+This could potentially speed things up when you want to know *all* the results of a query and not just the first.

+The basic idea would be something like this.

+Ahead of time:

+* Write an implementation of the WAM bytecode interpreter (not the compiler, just the VM part) in GLSL as a vertex (or possible compute?) shader.
+* For each predicate, note how many different choices it has (essentially the number of `try/retry/trust` instructions).

+The idea would be to divide up the and/or tree of Prolog choices into `N` subtrees, where `N` is the number of GPU cores you've got.
+Then each core searches a portion of the subtree and you merge the results at the end.

+At query time:

+* Push the WAM code store to the graphics card as a texture.
+* Walk the and/or tree of predicates breadth-first to generate `M <= N` "traces", each of which is a list of which choice you picked at a given node.
+* Push all those different traces to the vertex shader as vertices.
+* Each time the vertex shader runs, it gets one trace which essentially tells it which direction to take at each choice point it encounters, so it can skip the backtracking and just dive head-first down this one path.
+* Once it reaches the end of the trace, it just continues normally and starts backtracking when necessary.
+* Results can get written to a texture framebuffer or something and pulled out at the end.
+* Merge the results from all the vertices.

+This parallel mode would be heavily restricted.
+Things like `cut` would cut off (no pun intended) the trace at that point, forcing full processing by the shader from that point on.
+And of course anything with side effects would just error out.
+But when you're just grinding through unification of basic Prolog terms it might potentially speed things up (though the latency to/from the graphics card memory could be a problem).

+All this is just an idea I've had for the far future, but I've been thinking about it because if I split up the WAM store and start treating functors as Lisp object pointers, that complicates things.
+We can easily push integers up to the graphics card, but if functors are pointers (which can potentially get moved around by GC) what can we do?

+For a while I thought it was unsolvable, but now I think there might be a way.
+If we just keep a global "object index" that maps Lisp objects to integers, we can use those integers as stand-ins for the actual objects when we're on the GPU.
+Of course that would interfere with GC, but there's a solution.
+Most modern implementations support hash tables with weak values, so if we use that for the index I think it would fix the problem.
+We'd be able to map objects to fixnums without interfering with GC and leaking memory.